hypersign-protocol/hid-ssi-js-sdk/docs/vc.md

 #### `resolveCredentialStatus()`

-Resolves credential status from Hypersign Blokchain
+Resolves credential status from Hypersign Blokchain and returns status of the credential of type [`CredentialStatus`]()

 **API Definition**